abhirockzz/redis-websocket-javaee/README.md

 This is an application which displays the currently trending Meetup groups based on their (live) RSVPs feed.
 It's built using Java EE.
-Uses WebSocket (both client & server), EJB timers and CDI events to wire things up
+Uses WebSocket (both client & server APIs), (Singleton) EJB timers and CDI events to wire things up

 ## From Meetup to Redis